Flashify-Inc/Flashify/README.md

 Critical:

-* Use AI model to generate flashcards from text
+* Use AI model to generate flashcardDBS from text
-* Write, edit, and study flashcards
+* Write, edit, and study flashcardDBS
 * Store user preferences and cards in SQL database

 Ideal:
 * Include several study methods/games
-* Support organization of flashcards into folders
+* Support organization of flashcardDBS into folders
-* Have API optionally generate category name
+* Have API optionally generate categoryDB name
-  - Label with special category in UI
+  - Label with special categoryDB in UI
 * Optionally select number of cards to generate

 Like to have:
 * Reminder push notifications
 * Support multiple formats (pdf, powerpoint, photo)
-* Optionally select format of flashcards generated
+* Optionally select format of flashcardDBS generated
 * Support nested folder structure